Home / Advanced, General, & Cosmetic Dentistry / Dental Implants

 Mini dental implants are more narrow than standard dental implants and require less jawbone density.
 Similar to a standard dental implant, a mini dental implant uses a titanium post to mimic the function of the tooth’s root.
 With strategic placement of these mini dental implants, a custom denture can then be attached to the titanium posts, eliminating the need for any paste or adhesive.
 Mini dental implants with an anchored denture are often an ideal solution for patients who wish to replace an entire row or set of missing teeth but do not have the jawbone density necessary for a full set of single tooth implants.

-Depending upon the unique needs and expectations of the patient, Dr. Gorman may recommend one of several different dental implant options.
-All of these options use the stability of dental implants to restore the form and function of the teeth with natural-looking, long-lasting results.
-Your dental implant options may include:
+Depending upon the unique needs and expectations of the patient, Dr. Gorman may recommend one of several different tooth replacement options with dental implants.
+All of these choices use the stability of dental implants to restore the form and function of the teeth with natural-looking, long-lasting results.
+Your options may include:

 Single Tooth Implants